pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	kubectl get nodes

 If you see `Ready` for all nodes, congratulations!
 You've setup your first Kubernetes cluster.

-## Installing Helm
+## Install Helm

 Helm is the package manager for Kubernetes, and is what allows us to install all of the distributed components of TiDB in a single step.
 Helm requires both a server-side and a client-side component to be installed.

 Download the `helm` installer: